wukongwong/wukongwong.github.io/_pages/about.md

 Hello, I am Shuaijun Wang, currently leading a Dexterous Manipulation team in the Robotics Department at Xiaomi Technology.
 I earned my Ph.D. from the Robotics Institute, National Key Laboratory of Harbin Institute of Technology, under the guidance of Professor Lining Sun.
 Before this, I earned my master's and bachelor's degrees from Harbin Institute of Technology and Northeast Forestry University, respectively.

-Between 2019 and 2021, I conducted research as a visiting scholar at the School of Informatics Robotics Center of the University of Edinburgh, working with Dr. Alex Li.
+Between 2019 and 2021, I conducted research as a visiting scholar at the School of Informatics, Robotics Center of the University of Edinburgh, working with Professor Zhibin(Alex) Li.
 From March 2022 to December 2022, I collaborated remotely with Professor Qiang Li at the Robotics Center of the University of Bielefeld in Germany.
 In 2022-2023, I worked as a research intern at Tencent Robotics X Laboratory.

 My research focuses on universal and dexterous grasping and manipulation of humanoid robots, as well as embodied AI.